unisoncomputing/unison-llm-support/unison-language-guide.md

 ## Use accumulating parameters and tail recursive functions for looping

-Tail recursion is the sole looping construct.
+Tail recursion is the sole looping construct in Unison.
 Just write recursive functions, but write them tail recursive with an accumulating parameter.
 For instance, here is a function for summing a list:

 ```
 Nat.sum : [Nat] -> Nat